 What has become clear in today’s complex work environment is that every employee must become their own Human Resources expert that learns techniques to take care of themselves at work.
-My Worklife Resources Project aims to provide you with the tools to not only survive at work, but to thrive.
+This Worklife Resources page provides you with the tools to not only survive at work, but to thrive.

 Surviving and Thriving at Work: What Every Employee Needs to Know But is Afraid to Ask

 Chapter 1 The First Impression

 Chapter 2 You’re Hired!